jeanimal/LogGenie/README.md

 The application will automatically create the necessary database tables.
 Docker containers include sample data for immediate testing.

+#### Authentication in Docker
+Docker development uses a simplified authentication system with a mock user account:
+- **Email**: developer@localhost.com
+- **Name**: Dev User
+- Click "Log In" to automatically authenticate with the development account
+- No external OAuth configuration required for local testing

 ### Development Mode

 For local development without Docker: